 Feltman didn't become a full-time pitcher until his senior season as a Texas high schooler, attracting little attention from scouts but earning a scholarship from Texas Christian.
 He became the Horned Frogs' closer as a freshman, set a program record with 17 saves as a sophomore and posted a 0.74 ERA and tied another school mark with his 32nd career save last spring.
-Signed for $559,600 as a third-round pick, he reached Class A Advanced in his debut and is a leading candidate to become the first 2018 draftee to reach the big leagues.
+Signed for $559,600 as a third-round pick, he reached Class A Advanced in his pro debut but has stalled in Double-A during his first full season.

-In addition to blowing hitters away, Feltman also can throw them off balance with a decent changeup.
+In addition to blowing hitters away, Feltman can also throw them off balance with a decent changeup.
 Though he has three pitches, he's definitely a reliever because he's relatively small and there's effort in his delivery.
-He's wiry, strong and durable, however, and does a nice job of locating his pitches where he wanted a year ago, he has battled his control and command this season.
+After doing a nice job of locating his pitches where he wanted a year ago, he has battled his control and command this season.

 RHP Durbin Feltman assigned to Portland Sea Dogs from Salem Red Sox.

 RHP Durbin Feltman assigned to Boston Red Sox.

 RHP Durbin Feltman assigned to Salem Red Sox from Greenville Drive.